 The best breeders take great pride in nurturing their young pups in those crucial early days, and it can make a lifetime of difference.

-Now that you know just how much work and care responsible breeders devote to every single dog, you’ll understand why they charge more up front than puppy mills or other disreputable sources.
+Now that you know just how much work and care responsible breeders devote to every single dog, you’ll understand why they charge more up front than irresponsible sources.
 But ultimately, working with a responsible breeder is not only the ethical and right thing to do, it’s also the economically smart thing to do, too.

-The whole reason puppy mills charge lower prices is that they cut corners and ignore the health of their dogs.
+The reason irresponsible sources charge lower prices is that they cut corners and ignore the health of their dogs.
 But bringing home a sick puppy (or one prone to sickness) will likely wind up costing those new dog owners far more money in the long run.